ricardoortega97/data-dashboard/README.md

 - Setting the api data to display in a table list while moving the information to a component.
 - Trying to understand how the API calls and the reference as each JSON is different than others.
 - Limited by 5 API calls a minute made it hard to understand how the API calls work as the beginning, the function was calling it multiple times.
 - Finding an API to use for the project as the first one was to do a Salary API from the BLS.
+- Using three different API data endpoints as each were unique on the JSON that was being provided.

 ## License